 8. Is it required to physically see a doctor in Switzerland to receive a diagnosis and prescription?

 While my initial reaction was concern about how the system could easily be exploited, the first time I had a kidney infection and required antibiotics, I became a convert.
-Shortly after speaking with a doctor at CallMed, Travis arrived home with my prescription.
-I was already feeling better the next day.
+Shortly after speaking with a doctor at CallMed, Travis arrived home with my prescription antibiotics.
+Though I was rather astounded that the pharmacy didn’t bat an eye at giving my prescription to someone other than me (this isn’t typically allowed in the US), I was grateful at how easy it all was.
 I definitely appreciated not having to drag my sick self into a doctor’s office while feeling like death warmed over.

 9. How does health insurance in Switzerland stack up against coverage in the US?

-The cost for our coverage in the US varied.
+The cost for our health insurance coverage in the US varied.

-We paid $0 in premiums for us both to be covered on my plan during the first 4 years I worked for DHS.
-This changed in 2010 when budget cuts and contract negotiations between state employees and the Department led to a reduction in benefits for state employees.
-When I resigned in June 2014 from DHS, the monthly premium for us both to be covered was still only $50/month.
-When Travis had coverage through the University of Oregon as a grad student, we still paid only about $125/month for us both to have double coverage.
-Since we were both healthy and rarely went to a doctor in 7 years, we dropped double coverage after less than a year.
-While we had it though, we didn’t have co-pays for doctor visits, prescriptions, or expensive tests like MRIs – we only paid monthly premiums.
+We paid $0 in premiums for us both to be covered on my plan during the first four years I worked for the Oregon Department of Human Services as a state employee.
+This changed in 2010 when budget cuts and contract negotiations between state employees and the Department led to a reduction in benefits for employees.
+Still, when I resigned in June 2014 from DHS, the monthly premium for us both to be covered was only $50 per month for excellence coverage.

 THAT, my friends, is incredible.